skip to Main Content

 Contact Us

 Hargrave Law, PC, has provided top-notch legal representation to clients in Bedford and Grapevine, TX, since 1999.
-We have extensive experience handling probate disputes and other estate administration matters and will be ready to stand up for you.
-Call us at (817) 282-0679 for a confidential consultation with a Texas probate litigation lawyer.
+We have extensive experience handling probate dispute and other estate administration matters and will be ready to stand up for you.
+Call us at (817) 282-0679 or contact us online for a confidential consultation with a Texas probate litigation lawyer.

 0 0 votes